mattykay/service_desk/README.md

 ## Usage

 Simply run the service_desk.ps1 file to initiate the GUI.
-(A shortcut link was created in real application to hide the powershell window but has not been included in this repo)
+(A shortcut link was created in real application to hide the powershell window but has not been included in this repo).

+Enter a device asset number you have the rights to connect to in the top right and press the button of the action you wish to do.
+(Device can be name if within the same OU, or FQN if within another unit.
+E.g. "computer1" or "computer2.domain.com")

 ## Release Information